open-sdg/open-sdg/docs/hosting/github-pages-production.md

 ## Performing a production deployment - site repository

-To perform a production deployment of your **site**, you simply need to merge code to the `master` branch.
-This can be done as follows:
+Just as with the data repository, to perform the *first* production deployment of your **site**, you need to create a `master` branch.
+As before, this can be done as follows:

+1. Go to your data repository in GitHub.com.
+2. Open the `Branch: develop` select, which you should see next to the `New pull request` button.
+3. Type `master` and then click on `Create branch: master from 'develop'`.

+This will start the process of performing a production deployment of the site.
+However, just as with the data repository, for all future production deployments the process is different.
+So, for future reference, here is the normal process for production deployments.
+(You don't need to do this now.)

 1. Go to your site repository in GitHub.com.
 2. Press the `New pull request` button, which you should see next to the `Branch: develop` drop-down.